|

 than six 20 liter bags of dry, clean incineratable waste the

-can easily be stored on board until the first reasonable call.
+can easily be stored on board until the first reasonable call. d) Our vessel, an Integral 60, is perfectly

 suited for this expedition.
 Life on board is most comfortable.